codebar/tutorials/php/lesson1/tutorial.md

 ##### Requirements

 * 15 minutes
-* PHP installed - this is by default on most Operating Systems
+* PHP installed - this is by default on most Operating Systems.
+But if not, here are the official [installation instructions](http://php.net/manual/en/install.php)

 ##### Achievements